sourceduty/Per-key_RGB_Keyboard/README.md

 Game developers can use this application to guide players with per-key instructions for spelling in-game words and short sentences.
 Additionally, educational typing software can employ this application to provide per-key instructions, assisting users in learning simple spelling.

-Some of the software utilities that could integrate this open-source application include Corsair iCUE, OpenRGB, Project Aurora, and SignalRGB.

 #
 ### Gaming Mode